Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/sql.rst

 Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to a PostgreSQL or SQLite schema.

-First you'll need to install the sql dependencies as shown here.
+First you'll need to install the sql dependencies as shown here if you are using PostgreSQL.

 .. code:: shell

-  pip install "unstructured[sql]"
+  pip install "unstructured[postgres]"

 Run Locally
 -----------
-The upstream connector can be any of the ones supported, but for convenience here, showing a sample command using the upstream s3 connector.
+The upstream connector can be any of the ones supported, but for convenience here, showing a sample command using the upstream local connector.

 .. tabs::